Entertainment agencies can charge you a fee:

-You have up to 7 days after the cooling off period to say if you want the information removed.
-If you’re happy you must pay after the 7 days.
+You then have up to 7 days after the cooling off period to say if you do not want the information to be published.
+If you’re happy, you must pay after the 7 days.

 You’ve paid to be promoted on a casting agency’s website.
 The agency shows you the photos 29 days after you signed the contract and you’re not happy with them.
 You have 8 days to demand a refund.

-If the agency charged you but didn’t publish your name, you have the right to a refund for up to 60 days.
+If the agency charged you but did not publish your name, you have the right to a refund for up to 60 days.

-Contact Acas if you believe you’ve been charged unfairly.
+Contact the Advisory, Conciliation and Arbitration Service (Acas) for advice if you believe you’ve been charged unfairly.